toyota-connected/ivi-homescreen/README.md

 `height` - sets View height.
 Requires an integer value.

+`output_index` - select logical index of Wayland output to display on

+`pixel_ratio` - sets the pixel ratio for Flutter engine instance

 `accessibility_features` - Bitmask of Engine Accessibility Features.
 Requires an integer.
 See flutter_embedder.h for valid values.

-`vm_args` - Array of strings which get passed to the VM instance as command line arguments.

 `fullscreen` - Sets window to fullscreen.